EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 <p>Remember that lower loss indicates a better fitting model, and higher accuracy (closer to 1) indicates a better model.</p>
 </div>

-This model continues to improve epoch after epoch on the training data, but performs much worse on the validation set after the first epoch or so, demonstrating how extremely it is overfitting to the training data.
+This model continues to improve epoch after epoch on the training data, but performs worse on the validation set than the training set after the first few epochs and eventually starts to exhibit _worsening_ performance on the validation set as epochs pass, demonstrating how extremely it is overfitting to the training data.
 This is very common for powerful deep learning models, including LSTMs.

 ### Evaluation {#lstmevaluation}